tomondre/dtu/Sem03.5 - Summer Internship/Palantir/Application QnA.md

-What’s most exciting to you about Palantir’s offerings and why do you want to work here?
+1. What’s most exciting to you about Palantir’s offerings, and why do you want to work here?

+I’m excited by Palantir’s mission and the ability to create solutions that have impact across many industries.
+Gaining insights from data is critical, as many times it reveals patterns that can allow for business improvements, for example in processes.
+An acquaintance of mine currently works at Palantir, and he expressed his opinions on the company’s engineering culture, which has a strong emphasis on collaboration, high-quality software development, and delivering clever solutions to its customers.
+Additionally, I've had the chance to explore Palantir's offerings more closely on my own, and I was impressed by the level of engineering that goes into each product.
+I am excited to contribute to a company that bridges technology and impact.
+Working for a company that solves real-world problems is very purposeful.

-If you could solve any problem that impacts your daily life, what would it be and how would you solve it?
+2. If you could solve any problem that impacts your daily life, what would it be and how would you solve it?

+One of my major everyday concerns as a busy student, juggling school, work, healthy sleep, sports and social life is successfully managing my time.
+A large amount of my day is taken up by the time it takes to prepare meals, cook them, eat them, and then clean up afterward.
+To address this, I’ve thought of a solution: a subscription-based service that customizes healthy meals for users based on nutrition tests.
+Users could select meals for different times of the day: breakfast, lunch, and dinner, and the service would deliver pre-prepared meals in reusable containers to minimize cleanup time.
+This would solve almost all of my time management issues related to meal management, allowing me to focus on other aspects of my life.
+Although I am a big thinker, I am also a realist.
+The solution has several challenges.
+For example, the operating expenses of daily delivery may be high.
+This could be solved by delivering meals in batches over a few days to ensure less travel while keeping freshness.
+Additionally, outsourcing meal preparation to external kitchens would be necessary to scale the solution, which could present challenges in maintaining common standards.
+Lastly, maintaining meal diversity while meeting nutritional needs could be difficult, but it may be possible with the right partnerships and processes.

-Tell us one thing that’s not on your resume that you’re proud of.
+3. Tell us one thing that’s not on your resume that you’re proud of.

-Kubernetes Raspberry Cluster
+One project that I am especially proud of is the Kubernetes Raspberry Pi Cluster I built.
+It was a highly technical project where I replicated a small-scale production environment, including all the components necessary for a Kubernetes cluster.
+This project took a significant amount of time and effort, but it allowed me to deepen my understanding of key concepts in distributed systems and cloud infrastructure.
+What makes this project especially rewarding is the impact it had.
+I shared my experience and codebase on GitHub, and several people reached out.
+They have been mostly asking questions on how they can build similar project themselves.
+It was nice to see how my personal project created interest and motivated others to learn more about these technologies.
+You can view the project here: https://github.com/tomondre/raspberry-kubernetes-cluster.

-At Palantir we have two main Software Engineering roles: Forward Deployed Software Engineer and Software Engineer.
+4. At Palantir, we have two main Software Engineering roles: Forward Deployed Software Engineer and Software Engineer.
 Which of these roles resonates the most with your job search and why?

-More details found here: https://blog.palantir.com/dev-versus-delta-demystifying-engineering-roles-at-palantir-ad44c2a6e87
-FDSE: Travelling, talkt to clients, solve real-world problems
+The Forward Deployed Software Engineer (FDSE) role resonates with me because it combines both technical expertise and direct connection with real-world problems.
+I love travelling, having explored Asia last year, and I enjoy working with people and connecting with them on a personal level.
+The position would allow me to drive change while still having connection to software engineering.
+I am also open to the Software Engineer role, as I am passionate about building high-quality software and solving complex problems.
+I have a strong technical background and experience in software development, that would allow me to contribute effectively to the team.